 Belmont University offers a pre-engineering program for those students interested in pursuing engineering studies.
-Dual degree programs exist with the University of Tennessee-Knoxville and Auburn University.
-See the section entitled Dual Degree Programs in this catalog for more details of these programs.

 Law schools in the United States admit students with baccalaureate degrees who demonstrate a high potential for law study.
 The American Bar Association (ABA) does not recommend any specific undergraduate majors to prepare for a legal education and law students represent almost every academic discipline.
 It is important for an undergraduate student to select a major that is interesting and challenging while taking advantage of course work that can develop critical thinking and research and writing skills.
 A student who takes a broad range of challenging courses from demanding instructors is best prepared for law study.

 Additionally, nationally accredited law schools require students to take the Law School Admission Test (LSAT).
 The LSAT is the second primary component in the law school admission process.
 Most undergraduate students take the LSAT in the spring of their junior year or in the summer prior to their senior year.
 The law school admission cycle will begin in the fall of their senior year.

 Belmont students enjoy firsthand access to law school information with the College of Law located on campus.
 For more information about preparing for law school, contact the Belmont University College of Law Admissions Office.